and-r/anyflyer/README.md

 but the 2015 version should also be sufficient

 ## How to use
 After running .exe file, you are in Main Menu, from here you can start the simulation by choosing Fly, change the settings by Plan your flight, or exit application.
 When the simulation is started, you are at first in pause mode, which you can turn on/off by space key.
 You can always enter the Simulation Menu (either paused or unpaused) by pressing ESC.
-When the simulation goes on unpaused, you can operate the menu only by cursor keys/enter because mouse is used to move the stick.
+When the simulation goes unpaused, you can operate the menu only by cursor keys/enter because the mouse is used to move the stick.
 When pause is enabled, you can also use mouse pointer to click menu items.
 Full key/mouse function list you can find in: Simulation Menu/Keys and control description.

 In the current version of the project, you have three aircraft available (however you can modify them and add new ones).
 They are: TS-11 Iskra advanced trainer jet, powered paraglider (Paramotor) and Tomahawk missile.
 The most easy to fly is Iskra.
 When flying the Paramotor, use throttle carefully, default 75% from start will make it turn up side down and eventually stall.
 Controlling Tomahawk is not easy here, but I guess it would not be in reality either - mass of about 1300 kilograms and very small wings make it very prone to stall and spin.
 Anyway, Tomahawk is not designed to be controlled by a human with stick - the missile computer does the job.